7Cedars/loyalty-program-next/README.md

 ## Development / TO DO
 ### Detailed to do's are in each separate page.
-- [ ] setup page layout of customer app
+- [x] setup page layout of customer app
-- [ ] setup page layout of vendor app
+- [x] setup page layout of vendor app
-- [ ] insert / develop todo.md file in each subpage.
+- [x] insert / develop todo.md file in each subpage.
-- [ ] setup redux store / notifications
+- [x] setup redux store / notifications
+- [ ] Build login page customer - use web3modal?
-- [ ] Build login page - use web3modal?
+- [ ] Build login page vendor - use web3modal?
 - [ ] build landing page customer: retrieve data from blockchain logs - to check what loyalty cards they hold.
 - [ ] build landing page vendor: retrieve data from blockchain logs: what programs they deployed.
 - [ ] ...